 Bostxana.
 Chobé River.
 Bostwana.
 Chobé National Park.
 Crocodile lying in wait on the bank.

 How can we fail to marvel at the permanent spectacle before our eyes?
 In the marshy meanders of the river, you can barely make out the hippos.
 Or the crocodiles on the banks, so motionless they look like stuffed animals.
-Perched on a branch, a fish eagle, the emblem of Zimbabwe, watches for its dinner.
+Perched on a branch, a fish eagle, Zimbabwe's emblem, watches for its dinner.

 Bostwana.
 Chobé National Park.
 Herd of elephants bathing.